How to cite this paper

 major issues exist because of this: (1) line position adheres to XML white-normalization

-rules; as such, some sequences of characters, e.g., a carriage return followed by a line
+rules; as such, some sequences of characters, e.g., a carriage return followed by

 feed, are counted as a single new line character.
 (2) column position is counted in

 characters, not bytes or code units; thus multi-code-unit code-points and surrogate

 character pairs are all counted as a single column position.
 Note that typical XML

 documents are error-free but the calculation of the line/column position is a constant